CalvinDSeamons/MPAS-Container/README.md

 LA-UR-19-27938

 ### Instructions
-Thanks to all who visited my poster from Supercomputing Convention 2019 (sc2019).
-To showcase the power of containers you can follow the instructions below to build MPAS and see it work in action!
 ***
 1) Download charliecloud at <https://github.com/hpc/charliecloud>.
 This lightweight container builder and runtime is a fantastic choice if you're starting to look into containers.
 Any runtime that reads Dockerfiles should be fine, but note the rest of these instruction wont relate anymore.